July 6, 2020

 Once you have your shared “goals” account set up, simply log in to Hills Bank Online and click the “Start saving” button in the goals dashboard.
 You’re on your way to achieving your shared goals!

 How do I set up a joint account?

 Our bankers are ready to help.
-You can open an account online, get in touch with a banker on the HERE by Hills Bank app, or stop by one of our 19 locations to set up you and your partner’s joint account in no time.
+You can open an account online, get in touch with a banker through the chat bubble on hillsbank.com or by signing into your online banking account, or stop by one of our locations to set up you and your partner’s joint account in no time.